wepala/weos-documentation/content/docs/user-guide/setting-up-routes.md

 | Update          | Edit an item                       |                         | identifier (note this could be multiple parts) |                                                                                                                               |

 Standard Controllers are automatically associated with an endpoint if a controller is not explicitly specified and the path specification meets the conditions for one of the Standard Controllers.
-[Learn More About Controllers](/docs/concepts/controllers)
+[Learn More About Controllers](/docs/concepts/controllers).

-### Route Extensions